NicholasBerryman/ArduinoClassResources/CodeInformation.md

 * http://cs.slu.edu/~goldwamh/publications/python2cpp.pdf (For those already familiar with programming in Python)

 The Arduino website also contains a reference sheet for all Arduino-specific programming information, though it may not make much sense until you are generally familiar with C++.
 This can be found at: https://www.arduino.cc/reference/en/
-Like with general C++ there are several Arduino tutorials online, b
+Like with general C++ there are several Arduino tutorials online, but once you're familiar with C++, the best way to learn is probably through trying out some projects such as those found at https://www.instructables.com/id/Arduino-Projects/

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzNDMzNTY2MSwtMTczNzE3NDYxNSwxMj
+eyJoaXN0b3J5IjpbMTgyOTI3MTI0MywtMTczNzE3NDYxNSwxMj
 AwNDQxODExLDE1NDAxMDg1MjIsLTExNTMyOTY3MjMsMTQ2NzU2
 NDAwOSwtMTY3OTY3OTI4MV19
 -->